DimmaDont/all-slain-gui/README.md

 ![screenshot of game overlay](https://github.com/user-attachments/assets/05419d8b-a686-41d2-bced-04ca9384011a)

+# Features
+* Cool overlay
+* Automatic org lookup
+* Discord webhook integration

 ## Usage
 1. Start `allslain_gui.exe`.
 2. Start the game and set it to run in borderless/fullscreen.
+3. For program settings and other things, check the Windows taskbar tray.

 To run the script instead of the exe, see [Running the script](#running-the-script).